the42/ckan-virtualisation/doc/ckansetup.md

 In your host operating system open a web browser and surf to localhost:8080.
 Congratulations, CKAN is up and running!

 In order to stop CKAN press `CTRL-ALT-g`,  `CTRL-c`,  `CTRL-ALT-g`.
-The key sequence `CTRL-ALT-g` will signal the QEMU virtual machine to pass through `special` key sequences like `CTRL-c` to stop the CKAN server is one.
-QEMUs menu bar will tell you wheather your virtual machine is capturing special key-codes (default) or if they are passed through the running process.
+The key sequence `CTRL-ALT-g` signals the QEMU virtual machine to pass through `special` key sequences.`CTRL-c` is such a special key sequence and will stop the CKAN server.
+The QEMU menu bar will tell you wheather your virtual machine is capturing special key-codes (default) or if they are passed through the running process.

 ## Next steps